39ff/docker-rotating-proxy/README.md

 get a money as rotate proxy provider :)

 ## WARN
-USE OF PUBLIC PROXIES WILL BE LEAK A DATA, DO NOT USE LIKE SOCIAL/SHOPPING
+USE OF PUBLIC PROXIES WILL BE LEAKING DATA, DO NOT USE FOR SOCIAL/SHOPPING

 ### FIREWALL
 You should have this one behind a firewall or limit access to it as it is setup to allow all access to it.